Agnibha-31/IoT-based-Smart-Adaptive-Street-Lighting-System/README.md

 - **Serial monitoring** for testing and debugging

 > [!IMPORTANT]
-> The DHT22 measures humidity, not fog or visibility directly.
-In the present prototype, local humidity is used as a simple visibility-condition approximation.
-OpenWeatherMap data is displayed in Blynk but does not control the LEDs.
+> The DHT22 measures humidity which inturn correlates to fog presence, thereby controlling LED.
+In the present prototype, local humidity is used as a simple fog visibility-condition approximation.
+OpenWeatherMap data is displayed in Blynk.

 ---